Ahmed20150/EasyTravel/README.md

 **Routes Overview:**

 - **Authentication:**
-  - `POST /auth/signUp`: Create a new user account
+  - `POST /signUp`: Create a new user account
-  - `POST /auth/login`: Login existing user
+  - `POST /login`: Login existing user
-  - `POST /auth/forgotPassword`: Send OTP for password reset
+  - `POST /forgotPassword`: Send OTP for password reset
-  - `POST /auth/changeForgotPassword`: Change password after OTP verification
+  - `POST /changeForgotPassword`: Change password after OTP verification
+  - `POST /changePassword`: Change the user's password
+  - `POST /verifyotp`: verifies an OTP for a given email by
+  - `POST /sendPaymentEmail`: Sends a payment receipt email after verifying the user
+  - `POST /send-email`: Sends a generic email to a specified recipient

 - **Tourists:**
-  - `GET /api/tourists`: Fetch all tourists
+  - `GET /:username`: Fetch all tourists
+  - `PUT /tourist/:username`: Updates the tourist's profile (email, mobile number, nationality, etc.).
+  - `GET /tourist/:username/preferences`: Fetches the tourist's preferences.
-  - `GET /api/tourists/:username`: Fetch a single tourist by username
+  - `GET /tourist/:username`: Fetches tourist data by username
+  - `PATCH /tourist/:username/preferences`: Updates the tourist's preferences.
+  - `GET /api/bookings/:username`: Fetches the tourist's bookings.
+  - `GET /bookmarkedEvents/:username`: Fetches the tourist's bookmarked events.
+  - `PATCH /bookmarkEvent`: Adds/removes an event from the tourist's bookmarked events.
+  - `POST /itineraries/fetch`: Retrieves itineraries based on event IDs.
+  - `PATCH /bookItinerary`: Books an itinerary if the tourist has sufficient balance in their wallet.
+  - `PATCH /unbookItinerary`: Unbooks an itinerary and refunds the wallet.
+  - `GET /checkWallet/:username/:itineraryId`: Checks if the tourist has enough wallet balance for a particular itinerary
+  - `GET /tourist/:username/wishlist`: Fetches the tourist's wishlist.
+  - `PATCH /tourist/:username/addToWishlist`: Adds a gift to the tourist's wishlist
+  - `PATCH /tourist/:username/removeFromWishlist`: Removes a gift from the wishlist
+  - `GET /tourist/:username/cart`: Fetches the tourist's cart with populated gift details.
+  - `PATCH /tourist/:username/addToCart`: Adds a gift item to the cart
+  - `PATCH /wallet/purchaseProduct`: Deducts the price from the tourist's wallet to purchase an item from the cart.
-  - `PUT /api/tourists/:username`: Update tourist profile
+  - `PUT /bookFlights`: Books a flight for the tourist by updating their BookedFlights
+  - `PUT /tourist/redeemPoints/:username`: Allows the tourist to redeem points for credit, which is added to their wallet.
+  - `PATCH /tourist/:username/removeFromCart`: Removes a gift item from the tourist's cart
+  - `PATCH /tourist/:username/updateItemQuantity`: Updates the quantity of an item in the cart
-  - `PATCH /api/tourists/:username/addToWishlist`: Add gift to wishlist
+  - `PATCH /tourist/:username/addToCartFromWishlist`: Adds a gift from wishlist to the cart
+  - `PUT /bookFlight`:Adds a flight to the tourist's booked flights

 - **Tour Guides:**
   - `POST /api/profile`: Update tour guide profile info